vkolgi/json-to-graphql-query/README.md

 }
 ```

-### Ignore fields of the initial object
+### Ignoring fields in the query object

 We sometimes want to ignore specific fields in the initial object, for instance __typename in Apollo queries.
-While we can put the field value to `false`, we might want to keep its value.
-You can specify those fields not to be put into the final GraphQL query though the `ignoreFields` option:
+You can specify these fields using the `ignoreFields` option:

 ```typescript
 import { jsonToGraphQLQuery, VariableType } from 'json-to-graphql-query';